BestWillInTheWorld/techshed-hugo/README.md

 ## Adding Content for the Theme
 Most themes populate the content via parameters.
 These parameters can be provided to the site via the Hugo config file (config.toml, config.json or config.yaml).

-The Hugo config enables scoping of parameters to a specific context within the site e.g. to expose values just to the "navigation" partial layout for our theme, we can use:
+The Hugo config enables scoping of parameters to a specific namespace within the site e.g. to make it simpler to address values intended for the "navigation" partial layout for our theme, we can use:

 ```toml
 [params]